 Lines in front of Castel Sant Angelo are usually long and we suggest you to book your skip the line tickets for this sight via Tiqets website.
 This ticket allows you to skip the lines.
 For those who plan to visit major sights of Rome we suggest to purchase Roma Pass Card or OMNIA Vatican and Rome Card which allows you free entry to Castel Sant'Angelo.

-Castel Sant'Angelo is situated on the right bank of the Tiber river, only a short walk from Saint Peter's Square.
-You can reach it by metro line A - just get off at metro stops Lepanto or Ottaviano- San Pietro.
+Castel Sant'Angelo is situated along Lungotevere Castello on the banks of the Tiber River, only a short walk from Saint Peter's Square.
+It can be easily reached by public transport from any other part of Rome.
+The Ottaviano station on metro line A is about a 5-minute walk away.
 You can also use city buses no. 23, 34, 40, 62, 280, 982 or N11 to Piazza Pia and lines 30, 70, 81, 87, 913 or 990 to Piazza Cavour.
 You can use also tram no.19 to Piazza Risorgimento.